Man smoking cannabis at a Missouri-style private lounge

 Some clubs have been shut down for zoning violations, others tolerated.
 Federal cannabis prohibition could still be invoked if authorities decide to prosecute.

-Can I sell food or drinks?
+Can I sell food or drinks in my MO cannabis lounge or private club?

 Likely not if you want to avoid classification as a food service (which would trigger health dept. scrutiny).
 Many clubs avoid serving any cannabis or alcohol, focusing solely on providing space.